-The Customer Service SVQs are made up of Units which are grouped together in 'Themes'.
-There are five Themes as follows:
+The SVQs in Customer Service are made up of Units which are grouped together in 'Themes'.
+There are five 'Themes' as follows:

-- Customer Service Foundations
+- ♦ Customer Service Foundations

 - Impression and Image

 - ♦ Delivery

 - ♦ Handling Problems

 - Development and Improvement

 Contained within these 'Themes' is a selection of Units which candidates can select dependent on the level of their SVQ.
-The structure of the Customer Service SVQs appears on page 9 and it is recommended that centres familiarize themselves with this structure before advising candidates on their choice of Units.
+The structures of the SVQs in Customer Service start on page 9 and it is recommended that centres familiarise themselves with the relevant structure(s) before advising candidates on their choice of Units.

-Units define the broad functions carried out in Customer Service within each 'Theme', and are made up of a number of sections, eg Unit F1 consists if F1.1 and F1.2.
-These sections describe the activities which candidates have to perform, and will require candidates to demonstrate certain skills or knowledge and understanding.
-In other words, what they are able to do.
+Units define the broad functions carried out in Customer Service within each theme and are made up of a number of sections.
+These Units describe the activities which employees have to perform (sometimes called the elements) and will require candidates to demonstrate certain skills, knowledge and understanding.

-The quality of performance in what candidates must be able to do - how well they have to perform - are often described by Performance Criteria.
-In the Customer Service SVQs performance criteria appear in each Unit under the heading of 'Customer Service Standards'.
-They describe what candidates should do, ie they are measures of performance.
-For example, Unit F1 appears as below:
+The quality of performance in what people must be able to do - how well they have to perform - is described by Performance Criteria.
+These may also be called statements of competence or what candidates should do.